National Portrait Gallery, Museum of the Year finalist, 2024. Image courtesy of National Portrait Gallery. Photo: © David Parry

 50% off exhibitions

 Founded in 1856, the National Portrait Gallery was originally confined to a Georgian house in Westminster.
-Now, the gallery’s primary collection spans 11,000 portraits, including around 4,000 paintings, sculptures and miniatures.
-Together, these works of art reveal the story of Britain, through portraits of the people who’ve shaped the country’s history and culture, from the 8th century to today.
+Now, the gallery’s primary collection spans 11,000 portraits, revealing the story of Britain, through portraits of the people who’ve shaped the country’s history and culture.

-With a chronological hang, the galleries begin with celebrated Tudor paintings, including iconic portraits of Anne Boleyn and Queen Elizabeth I. These images are so widely recognised that they have become ingrained in our cultural imagination of the period.
-The collection captures some of the most influential people over history, from the Victorian and Edwardian eras through to 20th-century figures such as Emmeline Pankhurst, LS Lowry and Virginia Woolf.
+With a chronological hang, the galleries begin with celebrated Tudor paintings, including iconic portraits of Anne Boleyn and Queen Elizabeth I. The collection captures some of the most influential people over history, from the Victorian and Edwardian eras through to 20th century figures such as Emmeline Pankhurst, LS Lowry and Virginia Woolf.

-The representation of contemporary Britain continues to evolve through new commissions and acquisitions, increasing the number of female sitters from 35 to 48 per cent.
+The representation of the UK today continues to evolve through new commissions and acquisitions, increasing the number of female sitters.
 Some of the most famous faces today are on display at the National Portrait Gallery, from Paul McCartney, to Marcus Rashford, and the Princess of Wales.

-Following the closing of its doors in spring 2020 for a major redevelopment project, the Gallery reopened to the public in June 2023, including a new entrance, a redisplay of the collection and the opening of the East Wing.
-The recent joint acquisition with the Getty Museum, supported by Art Fund, of Joshua Reynolds’ Portrait of Mai (Omai) will also be on display.
+Following a major redevelopment project, the National Portrait Gallery reopened to the public in June 2023, including a new entrance, a redisplay of the collection and the opening of the East Wing.
+The recent joint acquisition with the Getty Museum, supported by Art Fund, of Joshua Reynolds’ Portrait of Mai is on display.
+Pop into their café for a slice of cake or their new bar Larry's, where National Art Pass holders can enjoy a free McBean cocktail with any food purchase.
+Want something more substantial?
+Head to the restaurant where National Art Pass holders will get a free glass of prosecco with a two course meal.

 Why you should go

-• A chance to see Joshua Reynolds’ Portrait of Mai (Omai), which has been saved for the public with the support of Art Fund's largest ever grant
+• See Reynolds’ Portrait of Mai, saved with Art Fund's largest grant

-• Special exhibitions highlighting portraits across artists’ careers
+• Special exhibitions spotlighting portraiture across artists’ careers

 Visitor information